-For the catalogue, the details have been arranged first by construction type (steel framed, mass wall etc.), then by transmittance type (clear field, slabs, parapets, etc.).
-Table 1.1 shows how the catalogue is arranged.
-Table 1.2 summarizes the basic outline of what types of details are featured in the catalogue.
+Within each construction type category the assemblies have been organized by transmittance type.
+Table 1 summarizes the types of transmittances that are featured in the catalogue.
 A more detailed discussion on the catalogue information is given at the beginning of Appendices A and B.